dosemu2/dosemu2/doc/README.txt

    For most dos applications you should be able to use the internal mouse with very little setup, and very little trouble.

-   Under X you don't need to do anything, unless you want to use the middle button then you need to add to autoexec.bat:
+   Under X, or in terminal mode, you don't need to do anything, unless you want to use the middle button then you need to add to autoexec.bat:
        emumouse 3

-   On the console it takes just a tad bit more work:
+   On the console, in text mode, without root, the GPM library can be used, and no extra setup is necessary.
+Otherwise, especially with console graphics (sudo/suid/root, the -s switch, and $_graphics=(1)), it takes just a tad bit more work:

-   in /etc/dosemu.conf:
+   in dosemu.conf:
     $_mouse = "mousesystems"
     $_mouse_dev = "/dev/gpmdata"